scr8er/shared/Azure/README.md

 ## Set-NewSubscription
 Deploy a resource group with the following resources: Vnet, subnet, network security groups, public ip address, virtual network gateway, network watcher, express route connections, monitoring Linux virtual machine.
 This script is prepared to be used when a new subscription is generated.

+## Deploy-VnetTemplate
+Simple function to build vnet parameter json files.
+It should be useful to learn how to work with .json files, create, modify and save.

 ## Parameters and templates
 Place to save our parameter and resource templates.
 Useful to deploy highly configurated resources.